 The Group is entitled to a proportionate share of the joint operation assets and revenue and bears a proportionate share of the liabilities and expenses.
 The amounts below are included in the Group's consolidated financial statements as a result of the Group's rights to the assets, returns, and obligations for liabilities relating to the joint operations.

-AED millio n
+AED million

-2023 2022
+2024 2023

 Current assets 25.9 25.9

 Current liabilities 0.8 0.8

 Non-current liabilities 0.1 0.1

-27 Liquidation and disposal of subsidiaries
+27 Liquidation of a subsidiary

-27.1 Eldiar Furniture Manufacturing & Dec Co LLC
+27.1 Dragoni International LLC